bistmadhav/bistmadhav/README.md

 - 👋 Hi, I’m Madhav Bist
 - 👀 Graduating December of 2021 software engineering major
-- Incomming Summer Intern at Mr. Cooper
+- Incoming Summer Intern at Mr. Cooper
 -  Looking for  fall INTERNSHIP in software or data engineering roles.
 - 🌱 I’m currently Studying The University of Texas at Arlington.
 - 💞️ Looking to work and add value to an orginzation.